whatever/eternal-todo/README.md

 # ETERNAL TODO

-Today is Nov.
-8, 2023 and about 8:21am
+Today is Feb.
+15, 2023 and about 9:16am

-- [x] Tweak DCGAN for slightly larger images
+- [x] Muay Thai
-- [ ] Visit the lab
-- [ ] onnx runtime
-- [ ] Webpage presentation
-- [ ] Use tensorboard on torch
+- [ ] Print forms for driver's license
-- [ ] Start pro GAN
+- [ ] Uncensored Mistral